enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/classloaders.rst

 All in all, this solution is not perfect (the classloader leak is a permanent threat) but has so many benefits in terms of simplicity that it was chosen.
 This way, there is no need to wonder if a payload can run alongside another - the answer is always yes.
-There is no need to deal with libraries - they are either in libs ir in ext, and it just works.
+There is no need to deal with libraries - they are either in libs or in ext, and it just works.
 The engine is invisible - payloads can consider it as a pure JVM, so no specific development is required.

 The result is also robust, as payloads have virtually no access to the engine and can't set it off tracks.